sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-oems.md

     <table>
     <tr>
-    <td>**For OA 3.0 systems: **
+    <td>For OA 3.0 systems:
     </td>
     <td>**USB-B**\ConfigSet\\**OA3.0**\AutoUnattend.xml
     </td>
     </tr>
     <tr>
-    <td>**For non-OA 3.0 systems: **
+    <td>For non-OA 3.0 systems:
     </td>
     <td>**USB-B**\ConfigSet\\**Non_OA3.0**\\AutoUnattend.xml
     </td>
     </tr>
     </table>

-    Reference: See [Technet reference Sample Unattend](https://technet.microsoft.com/library/cc732280.aspx) for addition samples.
+    See [Technet reference Sample Unattend](https://technet.microsoft.com/library/cc732280.aspx) for addition samples.

 1. Specify the product key in the answer file.
 This customization is included in the sample answer file in **USB-B**.
 There are two different ways to specify the product key in the answer file:

     -   Use this [ProductKey](http://technet.microsoft.com/library/cc721925.aspx) setting in the Microsoft-Windows-Setup component during the **windowsPE pass** to specify the Windows image to install during Windows Setup.
 The product key specified by this setting is stored on the computer after installation.
-When windows is activated, this product key will be used.
+When Windows is activated, this product key will be used.

     -   Use this [ProductKey](http://technet.microsoft.com/library/cc749389.aspx) setting in the Microsoft-Windows-Shell-Setup component during the **specialize pass** to specify a different product key to activate Windows.
 For example, one product key may be specified to install Windows with the ProductKey in Microsoft-Windows-Setup component, and then specify a different product key to activate Windows.

 Please refer to the Kit Guide Windows 10 Default Manufacturing Key OEM PDF to find default product keys for **OA3.0** and **Non-OA3.0** keys.

-Example: Navigate OPK X20-74664 Win Home 10 1511 32 64 English OPK\Print Content\X20-09791 Kit Guide Win 10 Default Manufacturing Key OEM\X2009791GDE.pdf.
+Example: Navigate to OPK X20-74664 Win Home 10 1511 32 64 English OPK\Print Content\X20-09791 Kit Guide Win 10 Default Manufacturing Key OEM\X2009791GDE.pdf.

 ### Install Windows

 1. Connect the **USB-A** drive and boot the Reference computer.

-    Note: If booting with USB drive fails, please make sure USB boot has been prioritized instead of HDD boot.
+    Note: If booting with USB drive fails, make sure USB boot has been prioritized instead of HDD boot.
 To do so, it may be necessary to go to the Reference Computer’s/Device’s BIOS menu and adjust the boot priority order so that the USB Key is at the top of the list.

 1. After WinPE has been booted, insert **USB-B**.